OfficeDev/office-js-docs-pr/docs/testing/testing-and-troubleshooting.md

 To resolve the issue, end users or administrators can add the domain of the add-in to the list of trusted sites in Internet Explorer.
 Use the same procedure whether you're using the Internet Explorer or Microsoft Edge browser.

+> [!IMPORTANT]
->**Important:** Do not add the URL for an add-in to your list of trusted sites if you don't trust the add-in.
+> Do not add the URL for an add-in to your list of trusted sites if you don't trust the add-in.

 To add a URL to your list of trusted sites: